NixOS/nix.dev/source/tutorials/module-system/module-system.md

 This option generates the final result to be used elsewhere, which in this case is `generate.script`.

-Options have the ability to depend on other options, making it possible to build more useful abstractions.
+Options can depend on other options, making it possible to build more useful abstractions.

-Here, the plan is for the `generate.script` option to use the values of `generate.requestParams` as arguments to the `map` command.
+Here, we want the `generate.script` option to use the values of `generate.requestParams` as arguments to the `map` command.

 ### Accessing Option Values
-To make a declared option available, the argument attribute set of the module declaring it must include the `config` attribute.
+To make an option definition available, the argument of the module accessing it must include the `config` attribute.

 Update `default.nix` to add the `config` attribute:
 ```diff